Denver Botanic Gardens.

 Edible Birds Nests.

-When I taught After School Enrichment classes for grades 3-5, one of the projects we made was Edible Birds Nests.
-I didn’t take good pictures–think sticky-from-marshmallows-hands–so credit must be given to D Magazine’s Jessica Jones for these project photos.
+When I instructed After College Enrichment courses for grades 3-5, among the tasks we made was Edible Birds Nests.
+I didn’& rsquo; t take excellent pictures– assume sticky-from-marshmallows-hands–– so credit score must be provided to D Magazine’& rsquo; s Jessica Jones for these job pictures.

-Edible Birds Nests are easy, fun and perfect for celebrating Spring.
-Need an Easter activity for a party?
+Edible Birds Nests are simple, enjoyable as well as best for celebrating Springtime.
+Need an Easter task for a celebration?
 This one is egg-cellent!

 Mold chow mein/melted marshmallow mixture into a cupcake tin.

-Once Birds Nests have hardened in the fridge, pop them out of cupcake tin and fill with jellybean eggs.
+As Soon As Birds Nests have set in the refrigerator, pop them out of cupcake tin as well as loaded with jellybean eggs.

 One teeny-tiny cupcake with one egg.
-Jessica Jones’ suggestion: Use as cupcake toppers!
+Jessica Jones’ & rsquo; recommendation: Usage as cupcake mattress toppers!

-EDIBLE NESTS RECIPE (yields about 12 cupcake-sized nests)
+EDIBLE NESTS RECIPE (yields regarding 12 cupcake-sized nests)

 1. Melt butter and marshmallows together over medium-low heat.
-Remove from heat.
+Remove from warmth.